Huegoxaga/notes/javascript/react.md

 ```

 - First parameter holds a function that will be called everything the component is rendered and rerendered.
-- Second parameter holds an array of variables.
+- Second parameter holds an array of variables called dependency array.
 The function in the first parameter will then only be called when these variables change.
+  - All variables in the `useEffect()` use be added to the dependency array.
   - When this parameter is an empty array, The function in the first parameter will be only called once when the component is mounted.
   - a `return() => {}` block can be added to the `useEffect()` function, code in this block will be called only once during component unmount.
 - One component can have multiple `useEffect()` function and they will be executed in order.